Indoor Model Guide

 • understanding whether your issue is bulb-related or fixture-related

-• deciding whether trim, driver, LED module, or housing compatibility matters most
+• deciding whether trim, driver, LED component, or housing compatibility matters most

 • sorting model-specific searches into the right replacement path